Science & Research Companies That Sponsor TN Visas

 What's the difference between TN and J-1 for research positions?

-J-1 is an exchange visitor visa often used for postdocs and research scholars, but it typically comes with a 2-year home residency requirement that can complicate future immigration plans.
+J-1 visa is an exchange visitor visa often used for postdocs and research scholars, but it typically comes with a 2-year home residency requirement that can complicate future immigration plans.
 TN has no such requirement.
 If you're TN-eligible, it's often a better long-term choice for research roles in the U.S.